deepak/learn-java/QUESTIONS.md

 ### Questions

+- why does int default to 0 and Integer (boxed) default to null ?

 - @NotNull annotation
   can use javax @NotNull annotation with spring, or guice also i think. but which one to use ?